 Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits.
-The Annual Deductible applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits , including Covered Health Care Services provided under the outpatient prescription drug plan .
-The Annual Deductible for Network Benefits includes the amount you pay for both Network and Out-of-Network Benefits for outpatient prescription drugs provided under the outpatient prescription drug plan . \$5,000 per Covered Person, not to exceed \$10,000 for all Covered Persons in a family. \$10,000 per Covered Person not to exceed \$20,000 for all Covered Persons in a family.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
+Coupons: The Plan Sponsor may not permit \$1,000 per Covered Person, not to exceed \$2,000 for all Covered Persons in a family. \$2,000 per Covered Person not to exceed \$4,000 for all Covered Persons in a family. certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
 Amounts paid toward the Annual Deductible for Covered Health Care Services that are subject to a visit or day limit will also be calculated against that maximum Benefit limit.
 As a result, the limited Benefit will be reduced by the number of days/visits used toward meeting the Annual Deductible.
 The amount that is applied to the Annual Deductible is calculated on the basis of the Allowed Amount or the Recognized Amount when applicable.
 The Annual Deductible does not include any amount that exceeds the Allowed Amount.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.

-The Amount You Pay Amounts Designated Network and Network The Amount You Pay Out-of-Network Out-of-Pocket Limit Out-of-Network \$20,000 per Covered Person, not to exceed \$40,000 for all Covered Persons in a family.
-The Out-of-Pocket Limit includes the Annual Deductible.
+Out-of-Pocket Limit l The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
+Once you reach the Out-of-Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year. \$3,500 per Covered Person, not to exceed \$7,000 for all Covered Persons in a family.
+The Out-of-Pocket Limit \$7,000 per Covered Person, not to exceed \$14,000 for all Covered Persons in a family.
+The Out-of-Pocket Limit Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table. includes the Annual Deductible. includes the Annual Deductible.
+The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: Any charges for non-Covered Health Care Services.
+The amount you are required to pay if you do not obtain prior authorization as required.